Dollar vans in the New York metropolitan area: Areas served

 Chinese-operated dollar vans (which are distinct from, and not to be confused with, Chinatown bus lines), go from Manhattan's Chinatown to places in Sunset Park, Brooklyn; Elmhurst, Queens; and Flushing, Queens.
 There is also a service from Flushing to Sunset Park that does not pass through Manhattan.
-At $2.50, a ride on Chinatown dollar vans is usually cheaper than on the subway and bus systems.
-The vans, which are mostly in the Chinese language, are used mainly by non-English-speaking Chinese immigrants in Queens and Brooklyn, who have moved to the outer boroughs because living in Manhattan is too expensive.
-The dollar vans, which take about half as long to travel as the subway does between the same two points, allow Chinese communities in New York City to be closely connected to each other.
+At $2.50, a ride on Chinatown dollar vans is usually cheaper than a subway and busfare.
+The vans, which are mostly in Chinese, are used mainly by non-English-speaking Chinese immigrants in Queens and Brooklyn, who have moved to the outer boroughs due to high costs of living in Manhattan.
+The dollar vans, which take about half as long to travel as the subway, allow Chinese communities in New York City to be closely connected.
 Some Chinese vans may make stops at places pre-arranged by the customer.